pfptcommunity/pfptcommunity/README.md

 Push events to Security Information and Event Management (SIEM) or User / Entity Behavior Analytics (UBA/UBEA) Risk scores are calculated for each user in UB tools.

+## Other
+Many, many other use cases exist; from network switches to other business applications.

 <br>

 ------------